 Historically, we have experienced a reduction in operating cash flows during the first quarter of the year compared to the other quarters due to the payment of annual performance bonuses to employees in the first quarter of the year.
-In the first quarter of 2011 our operating cash flow was favorably impacted due to a decrease in accounts receivable as a result of collections of Medicare lead referral receivables recorded during the Medicare annual enrollment period in the fourth quarter of 2010, which occurred from November 15, 2010 to December 31, 2010.
-In addition, a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our ecommerce platform.
+Recently we have collected a substantial amount of lead referral payments in the first quarter related to Medicare leads sold during the annual enrollment period in the fourth quarter of the prior year.
+The seasonal impact of Medicare lead referral collections is expected to be minimal in 2013 as we transition away from lead referral transactions.
+A significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our ecommerce platform.
 Since our marketing and advertising costs are expensed as incurred and the revenue from approved applications is recognized as commissions are subsequently reported to us, our operating cash flows could be adversely impacted by a substantial increase in the volume of applications submitted during a quarter or positively impacted by a substantial decline in the volume of applications submitted during a quarter.

-Six Months Ended June 30, 2011-Our operating activities generated cash of \$14.6 million during the six months ended June 30, 2011 and consisted of net income of \$4.7 million, increased by non-cash items of \$7.0 million and cash provided for working capital and other activities of \$2.9 million.
-Adjustments for non-cash items primarily consisted of \$3.8 million of stock-based compensation expense, \$3.7 million of deferred income taxes and \$2.1 million of depreciation and amortization, including amortization of acquired intangible assets, partially offset by approximately \$2.6 million of excess tax benefits from stock-based compensation.
-Cash provided for working capital and other activities primarily consisted of a decrease of \$6.6 million in accounts receivable and a decrease of \$1.5 million in prepaid expenses and other current assets, partially offset by a decrease of \$2.1 million in deferred revenue, a decrease of \$1.2 million in accounts payable, a decrease of \$1.1 million in other current liabilities and a decrease of \$0.7 million in accrued compensation and benefits.
-Accounts receivable decreased primarily due to collections of receivables from our government systems business as well as collection of Medicare lead referral receivables recorded during the Medicare annual enrollment period in the fourth quarter of 2010.
-Accrued compensation and benefits decreased primarily due to the payment of performance bonuses to employees that were earned during 2010 and accounts payable decreased due to the timing of payments to our vendors.
+Three Months Ended March 31, 2012-Our operating activities generated cash of \$5.1 million during the three months ended March 31, 2012 and consisted of net income of \$2.1 million, increased by non-cash items of \$2.5 million and cash provided for working capital and other activities of \$0.5 million.
+Adjustments for non-cash items primarily consisted of \$0.4 million of deferred income taxes, \$1.6 million of stock-based compensation expense and \$1.0 million of depreciation and amortization, including amortization of intangible assets, partially offset by \$0.6 million of excess tax benefits from stock-based compensation.
+Cash provided for working capital and other activities primarily consisted of a decrease of \$1.8 million in accounts receivable, an increase of \$1.3 million in deferred revenue, an increase of \$1.3 million in other current liabilities and an increase of \$0.8 million in accounts payable, partially offset by a decrease of \$2.5 million in accrued marketing expenses and a decrease of \$2.4 million in accrued compensation and benefits.
+Accrued compensation and benefits decreased primarily due to the payment of performance bonuses to employees that were earned during 2011 and accounts payable decreased due to the timing of payments to our vendors.